-The concept was proposed by Subject D and Dm.
-D stated that people were considered cool if they proposed by Subject F and G. F stated that resilience was a situation when there were people who could come back stronger after falling or stricken by calamity.
+The ability to bounce back from the fall was proposed by Subject F and G. F stated that resilience was a situation when there were people who could come back stronger after falling or stricken by calamity.
 It went the same with G who stated that resilience was a condition when someone could survive dealing with difficulties.
 There was a possibility that he/she might fall, but he/she would be able to revive again.